Imads608/Pokemon_Battle_Simulator/README.md

-Full Fledged Pokemon Battle Simulator uptil Generation 5.
+Full Fledged Pokemon Battle Simulator up until Generation 5.
 Developed using Python3 and PyQt5.

 Current Progress:
 - Building a team is fully implemented with maybe a little tweaks to be added here and there
 - Core Battle Mechanics are currently being implemented.

+Future Features that could be added:
+- Connect to a Database to get all pokemon metadata
+- Include later generations to game
+- Online System Architecture
+- Add Pokemon Fusions to game

 Estimated Finish Date: Fall 2019